 10. Least Weasel

 The raccoon is native to North America.
 They are found all in American states and the Canadian provinces of British Columbia, Alberta, Ontario, Manitoba, Saskatchewan, and Quebec.
 Raccoons are attracted to human settlement, and they coexist with humans.
 Young raccoons, in particular, enjoy human company although they became independent as they age.
 They are agile climbers and strong swimmers but will avoid water at all cost.
-Their coexistence with humans is limited because they are reservoirs of rabies.
+They are nocturnal.

 7. Grizzly Bear

 The Grizzly bear or the North American brown bear is native to North America.
 About 25,000 roam across Alberta, B.C, Yukon, Northwest Territories, Nunavut and northern Manitoba.
 They are solitary animals with each bear occupying a territory.
 They are not fiercely territorial, and territories sometimes overlap.
 Their habitats include dense forests and alpine meadow.
 The grizzly bear is an omnivorous animal but prefers feeding on flesh, its primary source of the meat is spawning salmon, it is also known to visit campsites in search of leftovers left behind by campers.

 The North American otter inhabits the entire North American continent except for arid and semiarid environments.
 They live close to freshwater bodies such as rivers, marshes, swamps, estuaries, and ponds but they can also be found along the coastline.
 They are tolerant to warm and cold temperature in both high and low elevations.
 The preference of aquatic environment makes them strong swimmers but are highly intolerant to polluted waters.
 They feed on small fish, insects, amphibians, and crustaceans.